-- content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying; - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+• content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views;

+- contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying; - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).

-Where children are being asked to learn online at home the DfE has provided advice to support schools and colleges do so safely.
+Where children are being asked to learn online at home, the DfE has provided advice to support schools and colleges do so safely.

 We are in regular contact with parents and carers.
 These communications are used to reinforce the importance of children being safe online.
 We hope parents and carers find it helpful to understand what systems we use to filter and monitor online use.
-It is especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school (if anyone) their child is going to be interacting with online.
+It is especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will asked to access and to be clear who from the school (if anyone) their child is going to be interacting with online.

 Whilst considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our governing body will do all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
-As part of this process, our governing body ensures our school has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+As part of this process, our governing body ensures that our school has appropriate technological filtering and monitoring systems in place and regularly review their effectiveness.
 They ensure that our leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
 Our governing body is committed to consider the age range of our children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks.
+Staff are also aware that they need to fully and actively monitor the use of technology both in the classroom and any tasks set at home.